fedragon/sbt-todolist/README.md

     todosTags := Set("<a tag>", "<another tag>")

-The plugin performs case insensitive searches so the capitalization of a tag does not influence the outcome.
+The plugin performs case insensitive searches so upcasing (or not) a tag does not influence the outcome.